-I once found myself in Calvary Cemetery in St. Louis, and I went in search of Dred Scott's grave, which took me a very long time to find.
-Click here for a Tennessee History for Kids tour "In Search of Dred Scott."
+I once found myself in Calvary Cemetery in St. Louis, and I went in search of Dred Scott’s grave, which took me a long time to find.
+However, it was very worth it.
+Click here for a Tennessee History for Kids tour “In Search of Dred Scott.”

 The Tennessee History for Kids primary sources booklet Powerful Words 5 has an excerpt from Uncle Tom’s Cabin, with questions at the end.
 Click here to see about getting a copy.

-Finally, I have always been intrigued by the painting of John Brown (on the left).
+Finally, I have always been intrigued by the painting of John Brown.
 I suppose the fact that it used to be the cover of an album I owned when I was a teenager added to this fascination.
-I have recently learned that the artist of this painting was John Steuart Curry, and that members of the Kansas legislature objected to its content, which is why it wasn't placed on the wall of the Kansas State Capitol after it was finished.
+I have recently learned that the artist of this painting was John Steuart Curry, and that members of the Kansas legislature objected to its content, which is why it wasn’t placed on the wall of the Kansas State Capitol after it was finished.